Gethe/wow-ui-source/README.markdown

 **[Druids][27]**

-  * Cyclone duration has been reduced to 5 seconds, down from 6.
+  * Lacerate bonus threat has been removed and replaced with increased initial damage done.

   * Efflorescence has a new spell effect.